nelsonkuang/vue-modal/README.md

 # vue-modal
-a vue modal dialog compoment, it's more than the vue-example modal.
+A vue modal dialog compoment, it's more than the vue-example modal.

-refer to the formal vue example - Modal
+Refer to the formal vue example - Modal